ok-hoff/f23-project-3-ok_hoff/README.rst

   $ ./measure.py ./pzip /tmp/CSCI-442--DO-NOT-DELETE/input_huge ./out 8

-Performance Criteria
+2.3) Performance Criteria
 ~~~~~~~~~~~~~~~~~~~~

-* On Isengard, our solution for the parameters in the above command runs under 1 second (``WALL_TIME < 1``) with a ``PE`` greater than 0.75.
+* On Isengard, our ideal solution for the parameters in the above command runs under 1 second (``WALL_TIME < 1``) with a ``PE`` greater than 0.75.

 * Your program is expected to run the command above on Isengard under 1.5 seconds (``WALL_TIME < 1.5``) with a pe greater than 0.5 (``PE > 0.5``).

         * Please note that these values are valid only for the input file referenced above (``/tmp/CSCI-442--DO-NOT-DELETE/input_huge``) and with ``N_THREADS=8`` on Isengard.

         * Your first run may be slower due to internal page caching.
-You will get three runs, and the fastest will be used for your grade.
+Within the grading script, your code will be run three times and only the fastest one will be used for grading.

         * Note: If you have a ``WALL_TIME < 0.25``, then your PE does
           not need to meet the requirement of ``> 0.5``.